DylanLawless/switzerlandomics.github.io/_technologies/quantbayes.md

 <img src="/images/quantbayes/qv_quant.png" style="width:100 percent; height:auto;">

-***Figure 2.
+***Figure 3.
 A graphical overview of quantbayes on the Quant Evidence Standard**.
 The method provides a clear, quantitative measure of how well each variant is supported by the scientific evidence required for Mendelian disease interpretation.
 Starting from the binary evidence matrix defined by the Qualifying Variant Evidence Standard, Quant ES applies a principled statistical model to measure the completeness of the available evidence.
-This separates Whole Genome Sequencing outputs from downstream interpretation and delivers a universal, uncertainty calibrated assessment of evidential credibility.*
+This separates Whole Genome Sequencing outputs from downstream interpretation and delivers a universal, uncertainty-calibrated assessment of evidential credibility.*

 ---